-Commercial Driver Training offers the opportunity to become a successful driver in today's growing economy.
-Driver training is a four-week, Monday thru Friday program.
+The ASU-Newport offers a 7 credit hour Certificate of Proficiency in Commercial Driver Training.
+This is a four-week program of study and students normally train Monday thru Friday in classroom and labs.
 Late model tractors, 53' dry vans, and state-of-the-art simulators are used to enhance the training.
-Driver training begins with becoming prepared to pass the CDL written exams and culminates with testing on pre-trip inspections, backing maneuvers, and driving skills.
+Driver training begins with preparation for the CDL written exams and culminates with testing on pre-trip inspections, backing maneuvers, and driving skills.
 Safety is stressed during all aspects of the training.

-For drivers who already have their CDL license, ASU-Newport also offers refresher courses.
-These courses are offered in 1-week and 2-week sessions depending on the need of the student.
+For drivers who already have their CDL license, ASU-Newport offers refresher courses.
+These courses are offered in 1-week,2-week, and 3-week sessions depending on the need of the student.

-The successful completer will receive a Certificate of Proficiency and have the basic skills to enter the work force as an entry-level driver or to pursue other opportunities that obtaining a CDL license offers.
+The successful completer will receive a Certificate of Proficiency and have the basic skills to enter the work force as an entry-level commercial driver with a Class A, Commercial Driver's License.